Ahljenn/ECS162-SPR2022-Discussion/Week3/README.md

 Please uncomment only one include at a time.
 These examples were not designed to be used simultaneously.

 ### Practical Example
-There's a practical example in the ```Example``` folder.
+There's a practical example in the ```Repl``` folder.
-It extends the LotR pages from discussion by adding some interactivity.
+It demonstrates how a POST request works.
+To use this in repl.it, you can download the entire Repl folder and import what you've downloaded into a new repl.